The Daily Tar Heel: Print Journalism

 Live Announcements: Broadcast Journalism

 At Thales Academy Apex, I created and hosted a weekly segment on the Student Council live announcements, on which I shared a meaningful quote with the school, broadcast each Friday.
-This experience taught me basics for broadcast journalism.
+This experience taught me basics of broadcast journalism.

 Senior Thesis: Can the American Press Be Free?